nwjbrandon/bengakala_tourism/devops/README.md

 sudo apt install nginx
 sudo apt install certbot
-sudo apt-get install python-certbot-nginx certbot certonly --standalone -d bengkala.social # prompt you to input your email address to remind you to renew
+sudo apt-get install python-certbot-nginx certbot certonly --nginx -d bengkala.social # prompt you to input your email address to remind you to renew
 ```
 - Setup nginx by copying the configuration from nginx.config into following default file
 ```